- The Fiscal

 There are three widely used measures of federal debt: debt held by the public, gross federal debt, and debt subject to limit.
-What are the important differences between these measurements?
+What are the important differences between those measurements?

 Debt held by the public is the amount that the U.S. Treasury has borrowed from outside lenders via financial markets to support government activities.
 That debt is held by individuals, businesses, pension and mutual funds, state and local governments, and foreign entities.
 It does not include intragovernmental debt, which is used to track the cash flows of trust funds and other government accounts.